 Statutory induction is the bridge between initial teacher training and a career in teaching.
-The induction should provide a foundation for Early Career Teachers (ECTs) and equip them with the tools to be an effective and successful teacher.
+The induction provides a foundation for Early Career Teachers (ECTs) and equips them with tools to be successful teachers.

-The induction combines a structured programme of development, support and professional dialogue, underpinned by the Early Career Framework (ECF), with monitoring and assessment of performance against the Teachers’ Standards.
+The induction combines a structured programme of development, support and professional dialogue.
+It is underpinned by the Early Career Framework (ECF), with monitoring and assessment of performance against the Teachers’ Standards.

-All qualified teachers who are employed in a maintained school or non-maintained special schools in England must, by law, have completed an induction period satisfactorily, subject to specified exceptions.
+Qualified teachers of maintained schools, or non-maintained special schools in England must by law complete an induction period satisfactorily.
+This is subject to specified exceptions.

 An ECT cannot undertake statutory induction unless they have been awarded Qualified Teachers Status (QTS).
 Headteachers must check with the Teaching Regulation Agency (TRA) that this has been obtained.